PathriK/Analytics-Automation/README.md

 # Steps to view the Demo:
 1. Clone or download the Repo to local
 2. Navigate to 'Server' folder in command prompt
+3. Run command 'npm install -g'
+4. After successful install, we have two commands (details below)
-3. Run command 'node index.js' and wait for prompt 'server listening on 8080'
+5. Run command desired command and wait for prompt 'server listening on 8080'
-4. Import 'Selenium' folder to Eclipse.
+6. Import 'Selenium' folder to Eclipse.
 It is a maven project.
-5. Do Maven update to download maven dependencies
+7. Do Maven update to download maven dependencies
-6. Run the project as a Java Project
+8. Run the project as a Java Project

 # Selenium Flow:
 1. Driver initialization with proxy details